 Legal File Clerk Career Information

-The U.S. Bureau of Labor Statistics reported that file clerks working in legal services earned an average of $29,550 in May 2013, which was only a little better than the average salary for all file clerks, at $28,680 for the same year (www.bls.gov).
-The U.S. Bureau of Labor Statistics also reported that employment for all file clerks is expected to decline by three percent during the 2012-2022 decade.
+The U.S. Bureau of Labor Statistics reported that file clerks working in legal services earned an average of $35,610 in May 2020, the mean annual salary for file clerks was $36,140 for the same year (www.bls.gov).
+The U.S. Bureau of Labor Statistics also reported that employment for all file clerks is expected to rapidly decline during the 2019-2029 decade.
 The demand for file clerks is expected to decrease due to increased digitization of files.